 What about skimmed milk?

+Skim milk breaks a fast.
 Even with milk, the low-fat variant makes everything worse.
 As with other low-fat products, more sugar is hidden in skim milk.
-And of course less fat to counteract it.
+And, of course, less fat to counteract it.

 Also, skimmed milk is out.
-What about half and half?
+What about half and half milk?

-Since cream and regular milk can break a fast, half and half can too.
-Due to the significant mix of protein and carbs, half and half inhibits fasting benefits.
+Half an half in coffee breaks your intermittent fast.
+Since cream and regular milk can break a fast, half and half can.
+Due to the significant mix of protein and carbs, half and half inhibit fasting benefits.

-Furthermore, half and half is more likely to contain processed additives.
+Furthermore, half and half are more likely to contain processed additives.

 So regular kinds of milk are not safe for fasting.
 Can coffee with almond milk be an alternative for intermittent fasting?

-Small amounts of unsweetened almond milk are in a grey zone during intermittent fasting.
-However, steer clear of soy- and rice-based almond drinks
+Tiny amounts of unsweetened almond milk are OK during intermittent fasting.
+However, steer clear of soy- and rice-based almond drinks.

 Nevertheless, almond milk technically breaks the fast.
 Therefore pure nut milk is not suitable as a drink during fasting.